rdadolf/thriftbench/README.md

 ## Running Microbenchmarks

 Go to the benchmark you want to in the `benchmarks` directory.
 The python files will be in the `py` directory, the C++ ones in the `cpp` directory.
-You can run `make` to recompile the thrift definitions, if you have changed them.
+You can run `make` to recompile the thrift definitions if you have changed them.
-You can run `make test-py` or make test-cpp to see the test run.
+You can run `make test-py` or `make test-cpp` to see the test run.

 Example: